-- Turn engine to ignition TDC.
-Cylinder 1 is at ignition TDC if the valves of the following cylinders are in crossover:

-- Cylinder no. 6 in 8-cylinder engines

-- Cylinder no. 7 in 10-cylinder engines

-- Cylinder no. 6 in 12-cylinder engines This ensures that in subsequent assembly work the indicating dial will be in the correct position.
+- Turn engine to TDC.
+In 8-cylinder engines cylinder 1 is at ignition TDC if the valves of cylinder 6 are in crossover.
+This ensures that in subsequent assembly work the graduated scale will be in the correct position. - Relax and remove V-belt; see page 149

-- Block the crankgear.

-- Relax and remove V-belt; see page 151